vdaas/vald/docs/tutorial/agent-on-docker.md

       creation_edge_size: 20
       # search edge size
       search_edge_size: 10
-      # in-memory mode enabled
-      enable_in_memory_mode: true
       # The limit duration of automatic indexing
-      # auto_index_duration_limit should be 30m-6h for producation use.
+      # auto_index_duration_limit should be 30m-6h for production use.
 Below setting is a just example
       auto_index_duration_limit: 1m
       # Check duration of automatic indexing.
-      # auto_index_check_duration be 10m-1h for producation use.
+      # auto_index_check_duration be 10m-1h for production use.
 Below setting is a just example
       auto_index_check_duration: 10s
       # The number of cache to trigger automatic indexing
       auto_index_length: 100
+      # The limit duration of auto saving indexing
+      # auto_save_index_duration should be 30m-60m for production use.
+Below setting is a just example.
+      auto_save_index_duration: 90s
+      # The maximum limit duration for initial delay
+      # initial_delay_max_duration should be 3m-5m for production use.
+Below setting is a just example.
+      initial_delay_max_duration: 60s
     EOF
     ```

+1. Create backup directory

+    To avoid removing the indexing data due to any trouble after finishing indexing, we should prepare the path for auto backup.

+    ```bash
+    mkdir -p backup
+    ```

 1. Deploy Vald Agent on Docker

     To deploy Vald agent on docker with `config.yaml`, you can run below command.
+    Note:
+      - Please check whether there are `config.yaml` and `backup` directory in your current directory.

     ```bash
-    docker run -v $(pwd)/config.yaml:/etc/server/config.yaml -p 8081:8081 --rm -it vdaas/vald-agent-ngt
+    docker run -v $(pwd)/:/etc/server -p 8081:8081 --rm -it vdaas/vald-agent-ngt
     ```

 1. Verify